KevinBatdorf/unsplash-block-plugin/readme.txt

 Unlimited Photos is a Gutenberg block plugin that integrates into the core image block, providing a way to view, search, and import over 3 million free-to-use photos, images, and more...

-Quickly search for a stock photo that perfectly fits your recipe blog post, or the perfect current event pic that describes exactly what your story is about.
+Looking for that stock photo that perfectly matches your recipe blog post?
+Or the perfect current event pic that describes exactly the intensity your story conveys?
 Writing a blog post for your business?
-Quickly search for business photos too.
+Unlimited photos liekly has exactly what you are looking for, for free.

 = Features =
 - Search over 3 million photos, textures, wallpapers, and more.